BloomNetwork/blooming/README.md

 Our codebase is hosted on Gitlab.

+Our governance, economic protocol, and token engineering is open source in our [Whitepaper](https://drive.google.com/file/d/1xZFoS7EHlmPfnAKAOHdbK0FTHBMSrItO/view?usp=sharing).

 The live app is at https://bloomnetwork.earth

 To apply to start a Local Bloom, or join your existing local project to Bloom Network, visit https://bloomnetwork.earth/startLocal